-If your yard is covered with pine needles from several mature pine trees, use the needles as mulch rather than bagging and discarding them.
-According to the Ohio State University Extension publication, "Mulching Landscape Plants," pine needle mulch increases acidity in soil.
+If your yard is covered with pine needles from several mature pine trees, use the needles as landscape mulch rather than bagging and discarding them, especially around plants that benefit from pine needle mulch.
+Pine needles are acidic when they're green and may increase acidity in soil, but they become more neutral over time as they decompose.
 Planting acid-loving flowers and shrubs that benefit from the pine needle mulch reduces your work and benefit the plants.

 Flowers that love acidic soil include Lily of the Valley, dianthus, yarrow, iris, orchid, pinks, rue, hosta and veronica.
 Some of these flowers, such as hosta and Lily of the Valley, prefer the shade under pine trees.
-If there is sufficient room between the tree's roots, you can plant these flowers directly to the soil.
+If there is sufficient room between the tree's roots, you can plant these flowers directly to the soil so the pine needles naturally fall down around them.
 Mature pine trees have large roots that are difficult to plant around; build a raised bed for flowers under these trees.

 Shrubs that benefit from pine needle mulch include azalea, gardenia, hydrangea, jasmine, rhododendron, bayberry, Daphne rose and holly.
-Gardenias need a monthly application of an acidic fertilizer; replace it with a layer of pine needles smoothed around the base of the shrub.
-Gardeners use an acidic fertilizer to turn hydrangea's flowers blue; use pine needle mulch under the hydrangeas instead.
+Gardenias need a monthly application of an acidic fertilizer.
+You can replace it with a layer of pine needles smoothed around the base of the shrub.
+Gardeners use an acidic fertilizer to turn hydrangea's flowers blue.
+Try using pine needle mulch under the hydrangeas instead.

 Amending the Soil